tmr08c/tmr08c.github.io/content/blog/2020/08/writing-more-while-remote/index.md

 Clear and succinct, long-form writing to a wider audience is currently pushing beyond my limits.

-Hopefully, through practices, this will become easier for me.
+Hopefully, through practice, this will become easier for me.
 As I approach that point, to keep the deliberate practice stretching me to my limits, I will need to change my routine.
 I may need to push myself to write for longer sessions, cover topics I know nothing about, or find ways to incorporate visual aids into my writing.

 #### Repetition

-I am currently working to spend about one Pomodoro of time (25 minutes) each day writing for non-work purposes (posts for this blog).
+I am currently working to spend about one Pomodoro of time (25 minutes) each day writing for non-work purposes (i.e., posts for this blog).
 This isn't a large amount of time, but there is consistency and it is in addition to my normal writing duties.

 #### Feedback

 I think this is the biggest hole I have in deliberate practice.

 The ideal would be to have an editor review my work after each writing session.
 A more realistic approach may be to get reviews on drafts of my posts.

 I could start by asking people I know.
-I think this level of feedback would help me grow beyond my current skill set.
-Depending on my goals, at some point having a professional editor review my work and provide feedback may be necessary to get to the next level.
+However, depending on my goals, at some point having a professional editor review my work and provide feedback may be necessary to get to the next level.

-I do not currently have any plans around this, but it may be something I should consider if I want next-level improvement.
+I do not currently have any plans around this, but it is something I will be considering as my practice regimen continues.

 #### Mentally demanding